heikoschoenleitner/github-basics/README.md

-Remote repo for new wordpress site
+Remote test repo for new wordpress site